 Setup Wizard 3 The controller board will monitor the amount of traffic being sent over the air.
 The Base Station controller can be programmed to send out a ping to a remote site to verify the RF link is still working.

 To enable the ping, enter in a Primary Ping IP Address and, if desired, a Secondary Ping IP Address.
 These IP addresses should be remote radios that are located one hop from the Base Station.

 Next, set the Ping Timer as desired.
 The Base Station controller will attempt to ping either the Primary or Secondary IP Address after the specified number of seconds.
 Refer to the user manual for further details.

-To disable the ping, set the Ping Tim To disable the ping, set the Ping Timer to 0.
+To disable the ping, set the Ping Timer to 0.

 Ping Settings

 Primary Ping IP Address

 Secondary Ping IP Address

 Ping Timer 0 (0=disabled, 10-3600) 5s steps

 Ping Failure Threshold 5 (3-10)

 Quit Previous Next